-Due to public education, early detection, and better management of BP and stroke, deaths have declined, and rates of fibrinolytic therapy and endovascular procedures have increased (CDC, 2014).
+Deaths have declined due to public education, early detection, better management of BP and stroke, increased rates of fibrinolytic therapy and use of endovascular procedures (CDC, 2014).

 These strides have been offset by growth in the aging, diabetic, and obese populations (more people at risk).